When is the best time to fly?

 It's not the capital, but it's the top city in the Asia Pacific region for quality of life.
 With its climate, beaches, parks and gardens, shopping and world-class dining, not to mention the underpinning of any great city, an efficient transport system, Sydneysiders know how to live well.

-Sydney is Australia's oldest city.
+Take a flight to Sydney and visit Australia's oldest city.
 Most of the historic buildings stand in Macquarie Street including Hyde Park Barracks (constructed by convict labour), the Mint Building, Parliament House and Sydney Hospital.
 At the northeast end of the botanic gardens is Mrs Macquarie's Chair, a ledge carved out of sandstone so that Mrs Macquarie, a former governor's wife, could enjoy the views.

 A few miles south lies the stunning Botany Bay National Park; the area includes a busy seaport, while opportunities for enjoying the diverse wildlife on land or as part of a diving party are many and varied.
 Many people choose to eat outdoors at one of Botany Bay's designated picnic areas, but local restaurants provide delicious fresh local produce.